 |Get me PHYLIP now|

-Note -- you need the sources and documents in some form, in order to have the documentation, even if you do not intend to recompile the source code.
-Most Windows, Mac OS X, Mac OS and Linux users will want to use the executables for their machines, but all will need the documentation as well.
-Whenever PHYLIP is packaged as a single archive, it does include the documentation.
+Note -- you probably need the full PHYLIP package, including the source code and documents in some form, simply in order to make sure that you have the documentation, even if you do not intend to ever recompile the source code.
+Most Windows and Mac OS X users will want to use the executables for their machines and will not need to recompile the source code, but everyone will need the documentation as well.
+Whenever PHYLIP is packaged as a single archive, it does include the all of the source code and documentation.

 |What to do|

-First note that at the bottom of this page are a link to register your copy of PHYLIP, and a link to installation instructions.
+First note that at the bottom of this page is a link to register your copy of PHYLIP, and also a link to installation instructions.
 To transfer the files, click on the appropriate links below.
 Then register, and read the installation instructions and follow them.

 |1.
 Fetch the following:|